- Online Programs

 Meet Professor Galinsky in this video:

 Daniel Wolfenzon, Co-Director, Family Business Program

 Stefan H. Robock Professor of Finance and Economics

 Daniel Wolfenzon received a Masters and a PhD in economics from Harvard University and holds a BS in economics and a BS in mechanical engineering from MIT.
 Professor Wolfenzon previously taught at the University of Michigan, the University of Chicago, and NYU.
 He is also a faculty research fellow at the National Bureau of Economic Research.

 His research interests are in corporate finance and organizational economics.
 He has studied control sharing in small firms, the effects of investor protection on ownership concentration, and the structure of business groups around the world.

 His work has been published in top economic and finance journals such as the Quarterly Journal of Economics, the Review of Economic Studies, the Journal of Finance, and the Journal of Financial Economics.

 The late Kathy Phillips, Reuben Mark Professor of Organizational Character

 Katherine W. Phillips joined the faculty at Columbia Business School as the Paul Calello Professor of Leadership and Ethics in Fall of 2011.
 Before joining us here, she was an associate professor of Management and Organizations at the Kellogg School of Management, Northwestern University and co-director and founder of Northwestern's Center on the Science of Diversity.

-She has also been a Visiting Professor at the Stanford Graduate School of Business and Visiting Scholar at the Center for Advanced Studies in Behavioral Sciences.
+She had also been a Visiting Professor at the Stanford Graduate School of Business and Visiting Scholar at the Center for Advanced Studies in Behavioral Sciences.
 Professor Phillips received her PhD in Organizational Behavior from Stanford University's Graduate School of Business.
-Her Bachelors degree is in Psychology from the University of Illinois in Urbana-Champaign.
+Her Bachelors degree was in Psychology from the University of Illinois in Urbana-Champaign.